Scrambles86/pass_the_popcorn/README.md

 <p>On the Add Film page, the user will find a form wherein they can search for a movie using OMDB API - this search will return the poster for every film containing the words sued in the search bar, and posts that data to the users database when chosen.
 The original plan for this site called for the user to add this information themselves, but this felt like bad UI - it was forcing the user to go to other sites to find this information, which would have made the overall user experience very clunky and laboured.</p>

+<p>Clicking 'Add To Collection' opens a modal containing a search bar.
+When a user searches in this bar, it returns the film posters associated with their search.
+The user can then click on the poster that they want to add to their database.
+Once this has been done, the user can fill in the textbox at the bottom of the form with their thoughts on the film and click the add button.
+Tjis will then return the user to their page, and present them with a card containing all of the information for that film, including the poster.</p>

 <h3>Features Left To Implement</h3>